 What is detoxification?

-A typical detox diet may involve a period of fasting, followed by a strict diet of fruit, vegetables, fruit and/or vegetable juices, and water.
-Sometimes a detox also includes herbs, laxatives, diuretics, teas, supplements, and colon cleanses or enemas.
+A typical detox diet may involve a period of fasting, followed by a strict diet of fruit, vegetables, fruit and/or vegetable juices and water.
+Sometimes a detox also includes herbs, laxatives, diuretics, teas, supplements and colon cleanses or enemas.
+These diets claim to help with various health problems including obesity, digestive issues, autoimmune diseases, inflammation, allergies, bloating and chronic fatigue.

 However, human research on detox diets is lacking, and the handful of studies that exist are significantly flawed.
 In fact, popular detox diets rarely identify the specific toxins they aim to remove or the mechanism by which they supposedly eliminate them.
 There is also little evidence that supports the use of these diets for toxin elimination or sustainable weight loss.